danielbodnar/awesome-stars/BY-LANG.md

 - [fardjad/node-interactive-commander](https://github.com/fardjad/node-interactive-commander) - Commander.js with integrated interactive prompts
 - [osmoscraft/fjord](https://github.com/osmoscraft/fjord) - Host-free RSS reader in your browser.
 - [osmoscraft/osmosfeed](https://github.com/osmoscraft/osmosfeed) - Turn GitHub into an RSS reader
+- [herrherrmann/omnivore-list-popup](https://github.com/herrherrmann/omnivore-list-popup) - Web extension for Firefox and Chrome that shows a popup with a list of your Omnivore articles to quickly open or archive (similar to the In My Pocket extension).
 - [swve/gitstorykit](https://github.com/swve/gitstorykit) - Build rich git projects history discovery apps with ease, used by Gitstory
 - [webrecorder/replayweb.page](https://github.com/webrecorder/replayweb.page) - Serverless replay of web archives directly in the browser
 - [webhintio/hint](https://github.com/webhintio/hint) - 💡 A hinting engine for the web